Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

 A more realistic scenario involves a memory which is open to the environment.
-Analysis in this case depends on the precise dynamics of the (post measurement) interaction with the environment as well as on the time scales of any such interaction.
-One possibility that allows us to recapture part of our classical intuition (specifically broadcasting) is decoherence or dephasing of $\Ob$ in some preferred basis $\{\ket{k}\}$ through interaction with the environment (see Fig \ref{fig:examples} c).
-The full (3 step) transformation for the $\S\Ob$ subsystems (assuming an initial product state) would then be
+Analysis in this case depends on the precise dynamics of the coupling to the environment.
+One possibility that allows us to recapture the classically intuitive broadcasting feature is dephasing of $\Ob$ in some preferred basis $\{\ket{k}\}_k$ through interaction with the environment (see Fig \ref{fig:examples} c).
+The full transformation for the $\S\Ob$ subsystems would then be

 The observer's state is then similar to the one in the von Neumann scheme above (Eq. \ref{eq:vnmeasurement}) with equivalence in the case $A_k=\ket{k}\bra{k}$, however there are no longer any correlations with $\S$.
-Correlations with $\En$ (which would include the purification of $\Ob$) would be similar to those of Eq. \eqref{eq:vnmeasurement} and in principle $\En$ could include many copies of the result.
+Correlations with $\En$ would be similar to those of Eq. \eqref{eq:vnmeasurement} and in principle $\En$ could include many copies of the result.
 As we will show below, the swap-and-decohere process is similar to the behaviour of a photon detector.
-The main feature we want to highlight for now is that once decoherence kicks in, the measurement can be associated with an observable.
+The main feature we want to highlight for now is that once decoherence kicks in, the \quesurement{} can be associated with an observable like a traditional measurement.
+The main features of all three \quesurements{} discussed above are presented in Table \ref{tab:measurements} using terminology which we develop further in section \ref{sec:informationgain}.